kelindar/search/README.md

 make all
 ```

-This should egnerate `libbert.so` that you can use.
+This should generate `libllama.so` and `libggml.so` that you can use.
+You can also install the library by coping it into `/usr/lib`.

 ### Compile on Windows